-Choosing my Top 10 Seychelles Hotels is like choosing which of your children you love the most (not that I have any but you know what I mean!).
+Choosing my Top 10 Seychelles Hotels is like choosing which of your children you love the most.
 It’s impossible.
-Each hotel, like each island, offers something very different depending on what type of traveler you are.
+Each hotel, like each island, offers something very different depending on what type of traveller you are.

 If you have a family – there are some great options with heaps of activities.
-Maybe if you are going on your honeymoon then you will have to take your pick from some of the most idyllic luxury Seychelles hotels.
+For honeymoons, there are some of the most idyllic luxury Seychelles hotels in the World.
 If you seek adventure, nature, or solitude then you have a choice of properties set within some of the best natural scenery anywhere on the planet.

 On top of that, you need to find the right island or a combination of islands that mirror your requirements.
-A holiday to Seychelles takes planning and organization but if you get it right, you will have a trip that, like mine, you will remember forever.
+A holiday to Seychelles takes planning and organization.
+If you get it right, you will have a trip that, like mine, you will remember forever.

 I visited the Seychelles in 2019 and saw a whole bunch of hotels on four different islands.
 The majority of them I loved.
 Some were not for me.
 That’s life – we can’t love everything!

-Of course, I did not visit every hotel in the Seychelles so I know there are several properties that many of you will feel I should have included – this list is based on what I saw and not what I have heard.
+Of course, I did not visit every hotel in the Seychelles so there are properties that many of you will feel I should have included.
+This list is based on what I saw and not what I have heard.

 Here are my Top 10 Seychelles Hotels.

-You will stay in one of the 12 chalets that are set into the hillside behind the hotel providing guests with stunning views whether from your balcony or whilst wallowing in your private plunge pool.
+You will stay in one of the 12 chalets that are set into the hillside behind the hotel.
+They provide guests with stunning views whether from your balcony or whilst wallowing in your private plunge pool.